inexorgame-obsolete/wiki-mirror/Decentralized-server-list.md

 ### Between servers

 * At startup a server
   * chooses some known servers randomly and fetches the server list -> the own server list is updated now
   * next, push information about itself to the known servers -> the remote server lists are updated now
 * At shutdown
   * The list of servers is written down locally, we need to know the list of servers during the next startup
 * At runtime
   * Regularly, each server push information about itself to the known servers (1x per hour)
   * If a server can't push information to a remote server multiple times, the remote server gets removed from the own server list
 * Security
- * For security reasons, the remote server accepts changes only if the sender IP matches the IP in the data package
+  * For security reasons, a server accepts changes from a remote server only if the sender IP matches the IP in the data package
   * Blacklist
     * Malicious servers are blacklisted locally and changes from a remote server aren't accepted anymore
     * If a remote server wants to push a change, the local server can check the malicious state on other remote servers
     * Therefore the propagation about this server is stopped.
   * Whitelist
     * Servers can also whitelist remote servers which means they trust another known server
     * Incoming changes from a whitelisted remote server are always accepted, even when other remote servers are blacklisting the remove server

 ### Between server and client